 Go Binge is available on select Three contracts and lets you stream as much as you want from a select number of services, and these won’t count against your data allowance.
 Services include Netflix, Apple Music and Deezer (you can see the full list here).
 This is great if you’re a Netflix binger as you won’t have to worry about how much data you’re using.
 Three also offers ‘Feel at Home’ roaming in 71 countries, letting you use your allowance while abroad.

 EE customers can get three months of free BT Sports on their mobile letting you watch a wide range of sports including football and rugby.
 There’s also six months of free Apple Music for pay monthly subscribers.

 EE also supports Wi-Fi calling, so if your phone also has that function, you can make regular calls through an internet connection.
 Perfect if you ever have patchy network coverage.
 If you live in London, you also get Wi-Fi on the London Underground.

-Certain Vodafone Red Entertainment plans give you 24 months of Spotify Premium, Sky Sports Mobile or Now TV.
+Certain Vodafone Red Entertainment plans give you 24 months of Spotify Premium, Sky Sports Mobile, Now TV or Prime Video.
+The latter is a new addition to Red Entertainment’s stable.
 Some of these services are quite costly, so it’s worth factoring these in when making a choice.